databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive-chain.md

 5. **Post-processing and guardrails:** Applying additional processing steps and safety measures to ensure the LLM-generated responses are on-topic, factually consistent, and adhere to specific guidelines or constraints.

-In the [implementing RAG Agent changes](/nbs/5-hands-on-improve-quality-step-2.md#rag-chain-changes) section we will demonstrate how to iterate over these various components of an Agent.
+In the [implementing RAG agent changes](/nbs/5-hands-on-improve-quality-step-2.md#rag-chain-changes) section we will demonstrate how to iterate over these various components of an agent.

 ### Query understanding